Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Verdict: Memrise Review

-All in all, there’s a lot to like about Memrise.
-I love that their lessons incorporate videos of native speakers; their spaced repetition framework and adaptive tech are super effective for learning and retaining new vocabulary; the user-generated courses can be extremely useful; I like that you can customize the length of your lessons; and it’s awesome that Memrise really a builds a community among its user-base.
+All in all, I definitely like certain aspects of the Memrise language program.
+For example, I like that they use lots of videos of native speakers; their spaced repetition framework and adaptive tech are effective for retaining new vocabulary; the user-generated courses can be sort of fun; and I like that you can customize the length of your sessions.

 Of course though, like any language learning program out there, there are a handful of negatives as well.
-Most notably among these, I don’t believe Memrise is the best for developing your conversational skills.
+Most notably among these, the lessons themselves are pretty basic, and I don’t believe Memrise is the best for developing your conversational skills.

 Memrise is an online language learning platform.
-Users can learn over 20 different languages using a variety of flashcards, videos, lessons, and more.
+Users can study over 34 different languages using a variety of flashcards, videos, lessons, and more.

 Is Memrise good?

-Although Memrise is not the most robust language learning program we’ve tested, our team still thinks Memrise is an effective tool for learning a new language.
+Although they’re not the most robust language learning program we’ve tested, our team still thinks this is a somewhat effective tool for picking up new vocabulary.

 Is Memrise free?

-Memrise offers two different subscription options, the first of which is free.
-The second is a paid subscription (called Memrise Pro) that includes additional features and costs $9-$23 per month.
+They offer two different subscription options, the first of which is free.
+The second is a paid subscription (called Memrise Pro) that includes additional features and costs $120-$325.

 Is Memrise worth it?